LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Elementa/Monoliths/Gravolith.md

 ### Combat Abilities

 ##### Slam
 The Gravolith brings one of its boulder-like arms down on top of a single target.
 Make an attack roll against the target's AC.
-On a hit, the target takes 1d8 + Strength modifier bludgeoning d
+On a hit, the target takes 1d8 + Strength modifier bludgeoning damage.
 ##### Rolling Boulder
 The Gravolith curls into a ball and charges in a straight line, up to 30 feet.
 Each creature in its path must make a DC 14 Dexterity saving throw, taking 2d8 bludgeoning damage on a failed save, or half as much damage on a successful one.